adamdelancey/ms3-tips/README.md

 # Acknowledgements

 - My mentor, Aaron Sinnott, for his support and mentorship during the project.
-- The peer-code-review channel on Slack and their trusty channel leads for both code and design tips.
+- The peer-code-review channel on Slack and their trusty channel leads for both code and design Tips.
 - Friends and family for testing the site on their various devices.